dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 For all the member kinds we want to support, we will need to decide how usages of each member kind are denoted syntactically.
 Where possible, we should try to be consistent with [UnsafeAccessorAttribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.unsafeaccessorattribute?view=net-8.0), which also works by referencing members in attribute arguments.

 For method invocations like `receiver.M(args)`, we use the location of the `M` token to intercept the call.
-Perhaps for property accesses like `receiver.P` we can use the `P` token.
-Things may get ambiguous if the property returns a delegate which is immediately invoked, e.g. `receiver.P()`.
-(TODO: do we support intercepting a delegate invocation?
-I think no, but check.)
+Perhaps for property accesses like `receiver.P` we can use location of the `P` token.
+For constructors should use the location of the `new` token.

-For constructors we may use either the `new` token or the type name.
-It's possible the type name would be more consistent in some sense, but it's not clear.

 For member usages such as user-defined implicit conversions which do not have any specific corresponding syntax, we expect that interception will never be possible.